You’ve been looking forward to this all week: a zoom call with your son and daughter-in-law. You’ll be able to catch up, check-in, and, laugh.

 - Doing a visual inspection.
 (In other words, take a good look at the hearing aid before you put it in your ear.)
 If you see earwax, try to clean it off.

 - Turning the hearing aid on.
 If the start-up songs and dings all sound fine, but speech is later muffled, the problem is likely with the microphone and not the speaker (and wax is the likely culprit).

 Conversely, it’s possible that earwax in your ear rather than on the hearing aid is the problem here.
 In those cases, make sure to clean out your ears in a safe way (a cotton swab, by the way, is not a safe way).
 If the muffled problem persists once you’ve cleaned up your hearing aid and your ears, you’ll have to keep troubleshooting.

 So, if earwax isn’t the problem, the next likely culprit is going to be an infection.
 Sometimes this could be a standard ear infection.
 Sometimes it could be an inner ear infection.
-Both are worth seeing your doctor about.
+Both are worth scheduling an appointment for an assessment.

 Ear infections of various kinds and causes can create swelling in your ear canal or middle ear.
 This swelling blocks the transmission of sound and, therefore, your hearing is muffled.
-Treatments might include some antibiotics, but that’ll be up to your doctor.
+Treatments might include some antibiotics.
 Once the infection clears, your hearing should return to normal.

 It’s also entirely possible that your hearing aid batteries need to be changed.
 As hearing aids lose power, they sometimes start to sound, well, muffled (you can see why this would be something to check).
 This is true even if your batteries are rechargeable.
 Sometimes switching out the batteries with fresh ones can make your hearing aids sound crystal clear again.